-Cluster/Program CFDA Number U. S. Department of Health and Human Services Health Center Program Cluster 93.224 & 93.527 8.
-The threshold used to distinguish between Type A and Type B programs was \$750,000.
+Cluster/Program Assistance Listing Number artment of Health and Human Services Center Program Cluster 93.224 & 93.527 8.
+The thresho old used to distinguish between Type A and Type e B programs was \$75 50,000.
 9. The Center qualified as a low-risk auditee?
-No. Yes Findings Required to be Reported by Government Auditing Standards Reference Number Finding 2020-001 Criteria or specific requirement: Management is responsible for establishing internal control processes to help mitigate improper segregation of duties in accounting functions.
-The financial reporting system should be designed to allow for checks and balances to provide assurance that errors could be detected in a timely manner.
-Condition: There is lack of appropriate segregation of duties in certain financial reporting processes.
-Effect: Potential errors and misappropriation of assets may occur and not be detected in a timely manner.
-Cause: Given the limited number of the Center's accounting personnel, several responsibilities between various employees in the accounting function cannot be fully segregated, without hiring additional personnel.
-Recommendation: Additional compensating controls at the management and board levels should be developed to overcome and help mitigate the lack of appropriate segregation of duties.

-Views of responsible officials and planned corrective actions: Management agrees with the finding and continues to monitor opportunities for improvement.
-Management has employed aid in additional internal controls.
-Management believes the segregation of duties is achieved to a practical level, taking into account the size of the Center and the cost versus benefit.
+Yes ⊠ No Findings Rec quired to be Reported by Government Au diting Standards Reference Number Finding 2021-001 Criteria or specific requirement: Manageme establishing internal control processes to help segregation of duties in accounting functions reporting system should be designed to allow balances to provide assurance that errors coutimely manner. p mitigate improper s.
+The financial v for checks and Condition: There is lack of appropriate segrecertain financial reporting processes. egation of duties in Effect: Potential errors and misappropriation and not be detected in a timely manner. n of assets may occur Cause: Given the limited number of the Cenpersonnel, several responsibilities between vaccounting function cannot be fully segregat additional personnel. rarious employees in t he Recommendation: Additional compensating management and board levels should be developed help mitigate the lack of appropriate segregation. eloped to overcome as nd Views of responsible officials and planned of Management agrees with the finding and corresponding for improvement.
+Management additional staff in the accounting department aid in additional internal controls.
+Management segregation of duties is achieved to a practical account the size of the Center and the cost verification. ntinues to monitor nt has employed t and reviewed duties nent believes the al level, taking into to